nocis/archdots/config/nvim/notes.md

 <c-space> inc selection with repeat, dec selection with bachspace
 c: for change and yank selection type surround, cursor will in between, then paste surround done!

+vib/viB: inner block ()/[]{}, fast selection then past to remove braces

-61. rotate symbol under cursor
+62. rotate symbol under cursor
 \[\[ or \]\]

-62. nav between scope
+63. nav between scope
 \[i  or \]i

-63. prev loc
+64. prev loc
 c-o c-i